kylewhittemore/full-stack-sequelize/README.md

 ### **Heroku Deployment**
 * you may need to log into the heroku cli, do so by running &nbsp; `heroku login` &nbsp; in the terminal, you will also need the heroku website so might as well log in there too
 * run &nbsp;`heroku create` in the root of your project repository.
+* you can now run `git push heroku master` to push your application to heroku in its current state.
+You will need to do this each time you wish to rebuild your heroku deployment.
+You can also set up your repository to automatically push to heroku when you push to github -look around, you will find it!
 * select your application on the heroku website
 * click "Configure Add-ons"
 * type "JawsDB" into the search bar, select "JawsDB MySQL" and provision the "Kitefin Shared - Free" default option